pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Multi-threaded runner
 =====================

 We can also run the system with the :class:`~eventsourcing.system.MultiThreadedRunner`.
+Because the events are processed asynchronously, we need to ``wait`` for the results.

 .. code-block:: python